browserify/module-deps/readme.markdown

 If defined, `opts.filter(id)` should return truthy for all the ids to include and falsey for all the ids to skip.

+* `opts.postFilter` - a function (id, file, pkg) that gets called after `id` has been resolved.
+Return false to skip this file.

 * `opts.packageFilter` - transform the parsed package.json contents before using
 the values. `opts.packageFilter(pkg, dir)` should return the new `pkg` object to use.